Cotalker/documentation/docs/documentation/admin/workflows/admin_workflow_configure.md

 <br/>
 <br/>

-_Below you will find the descriptions and notes for each field in the **Create State** settings panel._
+_Below, you will find the descriptions and notes for each field in the **Create State** settings panel._

 <div className="container box">
 <div className="row table-row-title">